stoeps13/connections-doc/source/user/forums/c_forums_manage_forums.md

 Forums can be stand-alone or they can be associated with a community.
 To create a stand-alone forum, you must add it from the Forums application.
 Community forums must be added by community owners from the Communities application.
 After they are created, stand-alone forums cannot be converted into community forums, nor can community forums be converted into stand-alone forums.

+!!! note
-**Note:** External users do not have access to the Forums application, but do have access to Forums within Communities.
+    External users do not have access to the Forums application, but do have access to Forums within Communities.
 For more information, see the [What can external users do?](../eucommon/c_eucommon_ext_user.md) topic.

 -   **[Creating a forum](../forums/t_forums_add_forum.md)**
 Start a new forum when you want to solicit answers to a specific question or to discuss particular topic.